 Missions of Peace

 Missions of Peace is an outreach of Franciscan University that sponsors domestic and international mission trips during semestral breaks.
 Students generously share their time and talent while on mission through various evangelistic and service outreaches, including youth ministries, chastity presentations, prayer services, home improvement projects, village ministries, medical outreaches, and other apostolic endeavors.
 In effect, students desire to be instruments of the Lord in promoting the Culture of Life.
 These missionary efforts are one way the University lives out the mandate of Ex corde Ecclesiae that Catholic universities serve as “a living institutional witness to Christ and His message.”
 In order to advertise, fundraise, or operate on campus, a mission trip must be formally approved by the director of Missionary Outreach.

 S.E.N.T.
 Ministry is an outreach of Franciscan University that promotes the Gospel of Jesus Christ through retreat ministry.
 Students train to give weekend retreats, youth rallies, and Confirmation day retreats each semester as part of S.E.N.T.
 The ministry operates under the director of Missionary Outreach, main floor, J. C. Williams Center.

-The Troubadour is the University’s weekly student newspaper and operates under the direction of the Communication Arts Department.
-It has both print and online versions.
+The Troubadour is the University’s student newspaper and operates under the direction of the Communication Arts Department.
+The newspaper is produced online weekly and in printed version every other week.
 This publication seeks to promote Franciscan University’s way of life and serves as a communication vehicle for the student body.
 The Troubadour office is located on the ground floor of the J. C. Williams Center.